What this tutorial is about

 Node.js is downloaded and installed.
 It is advisable, depending on your particular operating system, to add the path to Node.js executable to the Path environment variable.

 Before you start working with File Watchers, make sure that the plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Manage plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.

 If you are using Docker for Windows, enable the Expose daemon on tcp://localhost:2375 without TLS option in the General section of your Docker settings.